A-l-y-l-e/Alyle-UI/src/app/docs/guides/lazy-loading/lazy-loading.component.md

 export class AppModule { }
 ```

-So that the `ly-carousel` and `ly-img-cropper` the gestures work, add the following in `app.module.ts`.
+And so that the `ly-carousel` and `ly-img-cropper` the gestures, add the following in `app.module.ts`.

 ```ts
 import { HAMMER_GESTURE_CONFIG } from '@angular/platform-browser';